adsabs/adsabs.github.io/help/search/_posts/2021-05-23-search-parser.md

 ### aqp.unfieldedSearch

-By default, this is the list of fields, with their weights, that get searched when no field is specified: `author^1.5 title^1.4 abstract^1.3 all` -- obviously, one could modify this using a URL parameter.
+By default, this is the list of fields, with their weights, that get searched when no field is specified: `author^1.5 title^1.4 abstract^1.3` -- obviously, one could modify this using a URL parameter.